Loading page content

 This was quite a trivial design challenge, but it wasn't without a little friction.

-We released the feature as the Saved for later list, but the white label partners were not happy with that and requested the original Wishlist term.
-They did agree once I explained the reasoning behind, but it was crystal clear to me that I should have informed them about the decision before the release.
+We released the feature as the Saved for later list, but the white-label partners pushed back and requested the original Wishlist term.